mongodb/specifications/source/bson-corpus/bson-corpus.rst

 a $numberDouble is added, it is unlikely to support special values with payloads, so such doubles would be lossy when converted to extended JSON.

+String representation of doubles is fairly unportable so it's hard to provide a single string that all platforms/languages will generate.
+Testers may need to normalize/modify the test cases.

 String
 ~~~~~~